HANNIBAL LECTER IN FLORENCE

 PAZZI VISITS LECTER

 With a focus on a demand to get a fingerprint of Hannibal Lecter, Inspector Pazzi plays double or nothing and makes his way directly to the ‘hide-out’ of one of the cruelest murders in the whole world.
 The camera takes out Pazzi on his way across the Piazza Della Santissima Annunziata to enter a building on the right side.
 The interphone system grants two options: Biblioteca Capponi and Palazzo Capponi.
 Lecter has stated before that he would be probably granted to manage the library.
 In fact, we get back to two locations, which have been previously used to depict Lecter’s residence.
 ‘Istituto Degli Innocenti’ ( ‘Hospital of the Innocents’) as the exterior and indeed Palazzo Capponi as the interior.
-As a mean of disappointing for Pazzi, Lecter uses gloves.
+As a means of disappointing Pazzi, Lecter uses gloves.

 PAZZI ON A BRIDGE